-The full guard or the closed guard is one among the essential jiu-jitsu guards taught to beginners.
-This is often a really important and tiny complicated position every new Brazilian jiu-jitsu practitioner should learn and affect from the start BJJ practice.
+The full guard or the closed guard is one of the essential jiu-jitsu guards taught to beginners.
+This is often a really important and tiny complicated position every new Brazilian jiu-jitsu practitioner should learn and affect from the start of the BJJ practice.

-Otherwise, when playing the jiujitsu closed guard you prevent your opponent form sweeps or submissions.
-But on the other hand, you have a high submission percentage.
+Otherwise, when playing the jiujitsu closed guard you prevent your opponent from sweeps or submissions.
+On the other hand, you have a high submission percentage.

-The jiujitsu high guard or named also the climbing guard is a variation of the full guard that demands a little flexibility.
+The jiujitsu high guard or also named climbing guard is a variation of the full guard that demands a little flexibility.
 Otherwise, you need to have more experience training Brazilian jiu-jitsu to play this type of BJJ guards.

 Otherwise, the high guard may represent a real entry or transition to the jiu jitsu rubber guard.

-The rubber guard (created by Eddie Bravo) is one of the tough Brazilian jiu-jitsu guards that demands more flexibility.
-And, you can achieve it from the full or the high guard.
+The rubber guard (created by Eddie Bravo) is one of the tough Brazilian jiu-jitsu guards that demand more flexibility.
+And you can achieve it from the full or the high guard.

 As a result, you arrive to control your opponent perfectly with a bad BJJ posture.

-The spider guard is one of the tough BJJ guard positions.
+What’s a spider guard?
+The spider guard is one of the toughest BJJ guard positions.
 It can be used to maintain good control of the distance within your standing or kneeling opponent.

 Indeed, the jiu-jitsu spider guard aims to put the opponent in an off-balance position preparing a good environment for several sweeps and submissions (BJJ triangle chokes, armbar, and omoplata).

-Furthermore, The jiu-jitsu spider guard is a sort of open Guards with a dynamic game, where a BJJ student grips the opponent’s wrists or sleeves and has a minimum of one foot controlling his arms.
+The spider could be a transition for other BJJ guards like the Dela Riva guard.
+Furthermore, The jiu-jitsu spider guard is a sort of open guard with a dynamic game, where a BJJ student grips the opponent’s wrists or sleeves and has a minimum of one foot controlling his arms.

-Typically the only of your foot goes to be placed against his biceps, or your leg will spiral around his elbow alongside your toes hiding underneath his upper arm.
+Typically only one of your feet goes to be placed against his biceps, or your leg will spiral around his elbow alongside your toes hiding underneath his upper arm.

-The De La Riva (DLR) is one of the tough Brazilian jiu jitsu guard positions created by Ricardo de la Riva.
+De La Riva (DLR) is one of the toughest Brazilian jiu-jitsu guard positions created by Ricardo de la Riva.

-It’s tough BJJ control popular within several jiu-jitsu practitioners within the BJJ Gi and nogi grappling.
-Otherwise, The de la riva guard allows you to attack with a very large arsenal, including sweeps, berimbolo, back takes, chokes, arm locks, and leglocks.
+The BJJ control is tough and popular among several jiu-jitsu practitioners within the BJJ Gi and no-gi grappling.
+Otherwise, the de la Riva guard allows you to attack with a very large arsenal, including sweeps, berimbolo, back takes, chokes, arm locks, and leglocks.

 The X guard is one of the complex guards in BJJ martial art.
-The X guard may be a niche of though control, submissions, and sweeps.
-Otherwise, many Brazilian jiu-jitsu black belt world champions have used the x guard BJJ to win titles over the years.
+The X guard may be a niche of thought control, submissions, and sweeps.
+Elsewhere, many Brazilian jiu-jitsu black belt world champions have used the X-guard BJJ to win titles over the years.

-The X guard gives you almost an unbreakable control over your jiu-jitsu opponent.
+The X guard gives you almost unbreakable control over your jiu-jitsu opponent.
 Thus, many traditional guard passing techniques don’t work well against this super-tough type of jiu-jitsu guard.
 Therefore, you gain more leverage to sweep or submit your opponent.
-Check out this BJJ instructional video for more detail about the xgaurd b Stephan Kesting.
+Check out this BJJ instructional video for more details about the X guard by Stephan Kesting.

 source: Stephan Kesting

-On becoming a good jiu jitsu passing guard fighters, you need first to learn the BJJ guard pass concepts.
-Otherwise, passing any type of BJJ guards demands specific moves and techniques.
+On becoming a good jiu jitsu passing guard fighter, you need first to learn the BJJ guard pass concepts.
+Otherwise, passing any type of BJJ guard demands specific moves and techniques.

 source: BJJ Mental Models